sharmilabogireddy/VendingMachine/README.md

 # Introduction

-This project is a modle of Vending Machine operation.
+This project is a model of Vending Machine operation.

 You have 10 different flavours in the vending machine that you can choose to buy.
 You can choose to pay by using cash or card.